-While the procedural nuances of each state's laws must be reviewed in light of each taxpayer's particular situation, taxpayers should consider the following actions: (a) if you have extended the filing date of your state income tax return for the most recent taxable year, consider excluding the interest received from other state and local governments from taxable income when the return is filed, while attaching a specific written disclaimer to your return so advising the revenue department of your position in light of the Davis lawsuit; (b) consider filing protective claims for refund with the revenue department for the open tax years for which prior income tax returns have been filed; and (c) where your time period to request a refund of income tax relating to prior returns soon will expire, consider filing a protective lawsuit and also perhaps consider negotiating an agreement with the revenue department or its legal counsel to hold your lawsuit in abeyance pending the outcome of the U.S. Supreme Court's opinion on this issue.
-All of the foregoing suggested actions, as well as any other potential actions, must be considered by you in conjunction with advice and counsel from your tax attorney.
+While the procedural nuances of each state's laws must be reviewed in light of each taxpayer's particular situation, taxpayers should consider the following actions: (a) consider excluding the interest received from other state and local governments from taxable income when the return is filed, while attaching a specific written disclaimer to your return so advising the revenue department of your position in light of the Davis lawsuit; (b) consider filing protective claims for refunds with the revenue department for the open tax years for which prior income tax returns have been filed; and (c) in cases where your time period to request a refund of income tax relating to prior returns soon will expire, consider filing a protective lawsuit and also perhaps consider negotiating an agreement with the revenue department or its legal counsel to hold your lawsuit in abeyance pending the outcome of the U.S. Supreme Court's opinion on this issue.
+You should consider all of the fore-going suggested actions, as well as any other potential actions, in conjunction with advice and counsel from your tax attorney.